 Current Work

-Sol is co-director of the Cognitive Neuroscience Center (CNC) at Universidad de San Andres, Argentina, and researcher at the Latin American Brain Health Institute (BrainLat), Chile.
+Sol is Research Fellow at Trinity College Dublin in Ireland and researcher at the Latin American Brain Health Institute (BrainLat) in Chile.

 Personal Hero